Newsletter

 This is an Auction Compass editorial hybrid ranking based on observed TCG live-audience data, consistency, and public profile scale.
 It is not an official Whatnot leaderboard.

 Only live TCG activity is included.
 Scheduled, upcoming, and not-live activity is excluded.
-Candidate accounts needed a minimum observed live-activity floor across multiple active days to qualify.
+Candidate accounts needed at least 20 observed live appearances across 5 active days to qualify.

 Public Whatnot profile metrics are captured snapshots.
 Followers, public sold counts, reviews, display names, and profile copy can change after the snapshot.
 Public sold count is treated here as a profile-scale signal, not as a revenue claim.